Grupo Opaia SA

 Grupo Opaia SA is a holding company operating under Angolan law based in Luanda, Angola, running projects in civil construction services, solar energy technology, drinking water systems, hotel service and tourism, agriculture, finance and more.
 It was founded by the Angolan Agostinho Kapaia, from Huambo, in 2002.
 From the year 2012 it began to be present on a national scale while it is planned to cover every province with its services.
 Most of the projects are yet in an early stage, but the companies Greenpower and NBASIT and the projects Meña of Opaia Water and Casa Feliz of Opaia Construction already got a lot of attention.
 For reasons of purchase, investment and international knowledge among others, there are offices abroad in Lisbon in Portugal, São Paulo in Brazil, Guangzhou in China, Miami in the US and the main office is in the own capital Luanda.

 The company is divided into four divisions: Opaia Produção (Production), Opaia Imobiliária (Real Estate), Opaia Investimento (Investments) and Opaia Serviços (Services).
 These are also divided into various sections and units.
 In October 2012 the billing was not yet revealed, the investment in the first half of 2012 was US$20 million.
 The holding company was co-founder of Group of Business Leaders Angola (Grupo de Lideres Empresariais, LIDE), which was officially launched in December 2011.
 Companies have to make a billing of at least US$50 million to become a member of this organization.
 The Group also has various partnerships with the Government whose project Angola Investe was a support for some companies of the Group in 2012.

 The activities of the Group indicate that it aims to sustainability and social development of Angolans as important objectives, beyond the financial aspect, by investing in projects that streamline the Angolan economy and that offer opportunities to populations lacking funding.
 The team appears to be idealistic by wanting to participate in and contribute to development, growth and the national reconstruction of Angola.
 In anticipation of the stock exchange planned for some time in Angola, Agostinho Kapaia said in an interview in June 2012: ‘We want to be one of the first Angolan companies listed on the Stock Exchange’.

-Organization

 Opaia Produção (Production)

 Opaia Production had its start in 2012 and consists of the sections Opaia Energia (Energy), Opaia Ambiente (Environment) and Opaia Engenharia (Engineering), which also consist of multiple units.